Sorok-Dva/Universe-Travel-discord-bot/README.md

 ### Development environment
 1. Install Docker
-2. Init the project with `make init`
+2. Use `make .env`and the `.env` file with your own value (especially the yandex oauth or the make init won't work)
-4. Fill the `.env` file with your own value
+4. Init the project with `make init`
 5. Use `make start` to start the bot
 6. You can stop with `make stop`